frostygum/Auris-Bangkit-Capstone/README.md

 # [Auris] Sign Language Detection
-This repo created to acomodate Bangkit Capstone project
+This repo created to acomodate Bangkit Capstone project.
+Int this repo only consist all stuff related to machine learning.